 JAMES: Yeah. some of the moves can be the same, but how you get into them and out of them are completely different.
 Yeah.
 That would be like, so an East coast swing, there's actually very similar moves.
 I'm in West coast.
 Yeah.
 But they're led completely different.
 Right.
 So that'd be kind of the same concept.

 SAMANTHA: Yeah.
-I think you figured out really quickly that if you, if you don't remind me ahead of time or you don't overlead what is it?
+I think you figured out really quickly that if you don't remind me ahead of time or you don't overlead what is it?
 A left side pass?
 In a way that I turn to you, I'm going to treat it like a throw out from East coast swing every single time.
 Yeah.
 The hand is going to come up and over and I'm just going to run forward.
-I'm not going to remember that.
-I'm supposed to curve my step and cross my feet.
+I'm not going to remember that I'm supposed to curve my step and cross my feet.

 JAMES: Yup.
 And stay facing your torso.
 Alignment to your partner throughout.
 Yeah.
-Yeah, yeah.
-Good times.
-Yeah.

 SAMANTHA: Yeah.
 And then there's just tango.
-I like tango of all of the dances.
-I think tango is probably my favorite at the moment with smooth, but I feel like beginners tend to not like it in the beginning.
+I like tango.
+Of all of the dances, I think tango is probably my favorite at the moment with smooth, but I feel like beginners tend to not like it in the beginning.

-JAMES: So my challenge is, is I've actually done Argentine tango for about a year, so this is like, I have to think of it as a completely different dance because it quite frankly is, yeah, it has the same similar base step, but that's about it.
+JAMES: So my challenge is that I've actually done Argentine tango for about a year, so this is like, I have to think of it as a completely different dance because it quite frankly is, yeah, it has the same similar base step, but that's about it.

 SAMANTHA: Yeah.
 I try to tell students all the time, Argentine tango, you are connected in an a frame.
 So you're, you're connected at the top and your feet are farther apart.
-Yeah. in American and international tango, which were the ballroom end of the world, you're connected in a Y frame, so your bases are very close to each other, and your top lines are, are very far apart.
+In American and international tango, which were the ballroom end of the world, you're connected in a Y frame, so your bases are very close to each other, and your top lines are, are very far apart.

 SAMANTHA: Absolutely.
-Absolutely.
 Well, and I think it makes a whole lot of sense for you to cross train West coast with Argentine more so than ballroom, because I feel like the lead and the conversation aspect of those two dances are more closely aligned.

 JAMES: Yes.
 However, there's other challenges that arise because of cross training with, Argentine tango.
 Cause then Argentine, nobody ever looks at Aesthetics of the dance.
 That's all about the feel of the dance and how everything created.
 And the connection points in Argentine are not at all similar to West coast.